KenNewcomb/SneakerCrypt/README.md

 3. GUI?

-   I am currently looking into Flask for developing a web interface.
+   I am currently looking into WebSockets for developing a web interface.

 ### Project Updates:
 + 08/01/2014 - Database development in progress